ajsmiley/libft.h/README.md

       vim main.c
 Right now main is calling ft_function_test1() and that will print out information about the libc functions and how to use them.
 If you wish to test other functions you should do so in this file only.
-Now just run this command to compile the main file with the rest of the library:
+Now just run this command to compile the main file with the library:

       make main
 And finally run the this command to execute the main.c file: